 1 egg yolk beaten with 1 teaspoon water (for a nice shiny wash)

 In a heavy duty mixer fitted with a paddle attachment, combine 3/4 cup flour, the yeast, sugar, and salt.
-(NOTE: I actually used my food processor for this whole thing and it turned out great).

 Add the hot milk and beat on medium speed until smooth, about 2 minutes.